A richer, healthier, more fulfilling life

 In certain circumstances you can transfer to another home within our village.
 In such a scenario certain financial adjustments will need to be undertaken.

 A village weekly fee covers the day-to-day operating costs of the village.
-Some of the items this fee is used to cover are: general rates, water rates, insurance for all buildings, maintenance of the village common areas, recreation facilities and exterior of all homes, lawn mowing and garden maintenance.
+Some of the items this fee is used to cover are: general rates, water rates, insurance for all buildings, maintenance of the village common areas, recreation facilities, lawn mowing and garden maintenance.
 You will be responsible for insuring your own personal effects and the cost of maintaining the interior of your home.
 A handyman is available to assist with any maintenance issues you may have for a reasonable fee.

 Pets often play an important part in people’s lives.
 Existing house-trained pets are generally accepted with management’s consent.